noamross/rexr/README.md

 This package wraps the [tdda python module](https://github.com/tdda/tdda), which generates automatic *constraints* on data sets given examples.
 More info can be found on [the TDDA blog](http://www.tdda.info/introducing-rexpy-automatic-discovery-of-regular-expressions).

 This is an extremely alpha package wrapping some pretty beta code, so use with caution!
+It does not currently work on Windows.

 Installation
 ------------